 New VET Student Loans from 1 January 2017

-The Australian Government no longer offers VET FEE-HELP (VFH) to new students and the new VET Student Loans program has been implemented.
+The Australian Government no longer offers VET FEE-HELP (VFH) to new students and has implemented the VET Student Loans program.

-Find out more about VET FEE-HELP and VET Student Loans.
+- Find out more about VET Student Loans.

 Any other charges not related to your tuition, e.g. material fees and library fines, cannot be deferred via a HELP loan and must be paid by the due date.